kainlite/blog/content/blog/kubernetes_image_policy_webhook_explained.md

 ```

 #### Certificates
-We can rely in the kubernetes CA to generate the certificate that we need:
+We can rely in the kubernetes CA to generate the certificate that we need, if you want to learn more go [here](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/):

 Create a CSR:
 ```